MIC-DKFZ/nnDetection/README.md

         - {name of plan}.pkl e.g. D3V001_3d.pkl
 ```

-Befor starting the training copy the data (Task Folder, dataset info and preprocessed folder are needed) to a SSD (highly recommended) and unpack the image data with
+Befor starting the training copy the data (Task Folder, data set info and preprocessed folder are needed) to a SSD (highly recommended) and unpack the image data with

 ```bash
 nndet_unpack [path] [num_processes]